feathersjs/docs/authentication/readme.md

   }));

 function showApplication() {
-  // Authentication was successfull, you can now render the application here }
+  // Authentication was successful, you can now render the application here }

 function showLogin() {